The Jet Age: Air War in Vietnam

 Rolling Thunder: 1965-68

-For three years the Americans bombed the North in a tightly controlled, complex, and ultimately ineffective campaign called Rolling Thunder.
+Starting on March 2, 1965, for three years the Americans bombed the North in a tightly controlled, complex, and ultimately ineffective campaign called Rolling Thunder.
 Republic F-105 Thunderchiefs, or "Thuds" and McDonnell Douglas F-4 Phantoms carried the bombs, dodged the SAM's and engaged the MiGs in dogfights.
 The Thuds were primarily bombers and the Phantoms dogfighters, but both were capable in either role.

 Operation Bolo: 2 January 1967

 By late 1966, U.S. losses over North Vietnam (to both MiGs and SAMs) were mounting.
 Colonel Robin Olds of the 8th TFW worked up a plan to decoy the PAVNAF (People's Army of Vietnam North Air Force), setting up Phantoms to electronically resemble Thuds on a bombing mission.
 It was a historic ambush, one of the great aerial battles of all time.
-In one brief encounter, the Americans' Sidewinder missiles took down between five and eight Vietnamese planes (depending on what source you use).
+In one brief encounter, the Americans' Sidewinder missiles took down between five and eight Vietnamese MiG-21s (depending on what source you use).
 But make no mistake, the destruction of even five jet fighters in a single battle, in modern air warfare, is huge.
 What's more, it is undisputed that the MiGs remained quiescent for some months after Operation Bolo.
 Read about it at the link.

 Helicopters in Vietnam

 The chopper came of age during the war in Southeast Asia.
-The ubiquitous UH-1 Hueys ferried troops into battle, "Dustoff" medevac helipcopters pulled casualties out, and heavily armed "Hogs" blasted the jungles with 70mm rockets, 7.62mm multi-barrel miniguns, and grenade launchers.
+The ubiquitous UH-1 Hueys ferried troops into battle, "Dustoff" medevac helicopters pulled casualties out, and heavily armed "Hogs" blasted the jungles with 70mm rockets, 7.62mm multi-barrel miniguns, and grenade launchers.
 By 1967, the AH-1 Huey Cobra entered service, and stayed in the U.S. arsenal for 18 years.

 And they stayed to end of the war in Vietnam, lifting refugees out of the U.S. embassy in Saigon.